Nasdanika/server-side-java-development-for-innovators/chapter-0-setup/run-application-in-eclipse.md

 ![Nasdanika Bank Information Center](nasdanika-bank-information-center.png)

-It takes some time for the documentation system to index pages - we should check that a message ``Indexed ... pages`` appears twice in the console output before the documentation system can be used.

 ## Shutdown

 We are done with our initial launch.
 To gracefully shutdown the application type ``shutdown`` in the console and press <Enter>.
 Wait for several seconds and if the application does not exit type another command, e.g. ``ss``: